Detective constable graduate scheme

 Before you fill in an application form, you need to check whether you meet the eligibility criteria for detective constable.

 You must be aged 17 or older on the date of submitting your application.
 If you are 17, you will progress through the recruitment process but will not be able to take up appointment until reaching the age of 18.

 The upper age limit for applicants is 57 for graduate scheme and 56 for the apprenticeship scheme.
 This is to allow for the completion of training and the probationary period before the compulsory retirement age of 60.

 You must hold have a minimum of a UK bachelor’s degree qualification* (Level 6) or equivalent (or be in the final year of study).
 Official results would be required before an offer of appointment is made. - * This must not be a degree in policing qualification.

-You can apply if you have an academic or vocational qualification gained outside England and Wales which is considered by the UK National Recognition Information Centre to be equivalent to a UK level 6 degree qualification.
+You can apply if you have an academic or vocational qualification gained outside England and Wales which is considered by the UK ENIC to be equivalent to a UK level 6 degree qualification.

 Not a level 6 holder or in final year of study?

-You may be eligible to apply to become a police officer via the Police Constable Degree Apprenticeship (PCDA).
+You may be eligible to apply to become a police officer via our police officer apprenticeship scheme.

 If you are not interested in a degree apprenticeship, you may be interested in our non-degree related roles - see our current vacancies.

 A full UK manual driving licence is not needed as part of the application process.
 You will be required to have a full UK/EU manual driving licence by the end of the first year of your training.